VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/index.md

 ## Out of scope

--   Bioinformatic workflows for which the results are used within health care institutions without interpretation under the supervision by trained clinical laboratory specialists.
+-   Bioinformatic workflows for which the results are used within health care institutions without interpretation by trained clinical laboratory specialists.
 For these workflows more documentation is needed, as they are most likely Class B or C in the IEC-62304.
 The same holds for workflows that include AI.
 -   Personnel (6.2 in ISO-15189:2022), as this should be covered by QMS of the medical Laboratory already.
--   Datamanagement and retention periods of data are mentioned in another field standard[^1].
+-   Datamanagement and retention periods of data are mentioned in another field standard [^2].

-## Software Safety Classication according to the IEC-62304
+## Software Safety Classication according to the IEC-62304 [^3]

 The SOFTWARE SYSTEM is software safety class A if: